ZeusSeinGrossopa/Covid19-Java-API/README.md

 To achive a better handling the API is expanded with a new simple prefabricated loading and store system.
 Additional functions:
 - Adjustable timeslots to collect data
-- Summarized data for Germany availible (incidence, deaths, recovered, cases, age-groups)
+- Summarized data for Germany available (incidence, deaths, recovered, cases, age-groups)
 - Improved performance because of collectin dedicated data
 - Simple information classes provided for use in JAVA